gurnec/btcrecover/docs/Extract_Scripts.md

     Password found: xxxx

 #### MultiBit Classic Technical Details ####

+**Warning:** MultiBit Classic data-extracts have a false positive rate of approximately 1 in 3×10<sup>11</sup>.
+See the warning above for more information.

 The *extract-multibit-privkey.py* script is intentionally short and should be easy to read for any Python programmer.
 This script extracts 8 bytes of password salt plus the first 16 encrypted base58-encoded characters (out of 52) from the first private key from a MultiBit private key backup file.
 Because less than 34% of a single private key is extracted, the private key itself cannot be feasibly reconstructed even after these first 16 bytes are decrypted (assuming the password search succeeds).
 Because these 16 characters, once decrypted, are base58 encoded, *btcrecover* can use them alone to check passwords.
 It tries decrypting the bytes with each password, and once the result is a valid 16-character long base58-encoded private key prefix, it has found the correct password.